astrochili/defold-kinematic-walker/README.md

   msg.post(walker_url, hash 'follow_camera', { camera = camera_url })
 ```

 To automatically move the camera up and down when standing and crouching add an empty gameobject `eyes` in the walker gameobject and use it to attach your camera.
+Then set the [`eyes_switching`](#eyes_switching) to `true`.

 ### Operator